-The basic amount is the taxable income of the latest preceding year of assessment, increased by 8% p.a., if that assessment is more than a year old.
+The basic amount is the taxable income of the latest preceding year of assessment.
+If that assessment is in respect of a year older than 18 months, the basic amount is increased by 8% per annum.

 Permissable Reductions in the Basic Amount